matto0O/matto0O/README.md

-- 👋 Hi, I’m @matto0O - Applied Computer Science student at Wrocław University of Science and Technology (WUST)
+- 👋 Hi, I’m @matto0O - Bachelor in Applied Computer Science, now Computer Engineering student at Wrocław University of Science and Technology (WUST) and Artificial Intelligence and Data Engineering at Università di Pisa
 - 🌱 I’m currently building on my Python and Kotlin skills.
 - 💞️ I’m looking to collaborate on any begginer projects.
 - 📫 How to reach me: